infinite-dao/Excel2DecisionKeyTemplates/README.md

 Excel2DecisionKeyTemplates is an extension to MediaWiki that, converts data from either a spreadsheeet or a tab separated file.
 The structure of those files is specific.
+For detailed descrition of the required table structure, please read the help files in directory [./doc/](./doc/).

 In case of a conversion to `{{Key Start}}` and `{{Lead}}` metadata are given first, e.g:
 * creators (tab) my name, your name